 Nashville Children's Theatre

 Nashville Children's Theatre provides a season of plays for kids and families.
 They have been ranked as one of the top five children's theaters in the United States by TIME magazine.
-Recent productions include Sherlock Holmes: The Final Adventure, You're a Good Man, Charlie Brown and Go, Dog.
-Go!
+Recent productions include James and the Giant Peach, The Outsiders, The Cat and the Hat and Charlotte's Web!
 Shows are for kids of all ages, as well as for adults.
-Below is their upcoming show.

 Schermerhorn Symphony Center